 - async: allows asynchronous I/O operations on the file system being mounted.

-- defaults: this option is an alias for async,auto,dev,exec,nouser,rw,suid.
+- defaults: This option is an alias for async,auto,dev,exec,nouser,rw,suid.
 Note that multiple options must be separated by a comma without any spaces.
-If by accident you type a space between options, mount will interpret the subsequent text string as another argument.
+If by accident you type a space between options, the mount will interpret the subsequent text string as another argument.